 Brokenness is part of the human experience, no matter who you are.
 The world can break us.
 Other people’s sin can break us.
 But perhaps no kind of brokenness is as uniquely personal and painful as the grief we can experience over our own sin.

-The meaning of brokenness over ourselves is to be inwardly crushed over our sin before God.
+There are many aspects of brokenness, but one meaning of brokenness deals with ourselves being inwardly crushed over our sin before God.

 A Perfect Example

 First, David lustfully took another man’s wife for himself.
 Then he violently murdered her husband in an attempt to cover it up.
 David knew God and His character, and it’s probable that he did feel guilt and shame over his actions before Nathan, the prophet of God, came to him, but by all outward appearances, it seems he simply resumed life as normal.
 Until Nathan showed up to call him on the carpet:

 “Why, then, have you despised the word of the Lord and done this horrible deed?
 For you have murdered Uriah the Hittite with the sword of the Ammonites and stolen his wife.”